hddm-devs/hddm/docs/tutorial_config_subjects.rst

 Up until now, we have been looking at data that was generated from the same set of parameters.
-However, in most experiments, we test multiple subjects and may only gather relatively few trials per subject.
+However, in most experiments, we test multiple subjects but only gather relatively few trials per subject; this is often the case in cognitive neuroscience experiments where we may also image subjects using fMRI during the task.
 Traditionally, we would either fit a separate model to each individual subject or fit one model to all subjects.
 Neither of these approaches are ideal as we will see below.
-We can expect that subjects will be similar in many ways yet have non-negligable individual differences.
+We can expect that subjects will be similar in many ways.
 If we fit separate models we ignore their similarities and need much more data per subject to make useful inference.
 If we fit one model to all subjects we ignore their differences and may get a model fit that does not well characterize any individual.
-It would be best if the model fitting could determine to what extent all subjects are similar to the others in some respects, and use this information as a prior to draw inferences about the paramters of any given subject.
-The hierarchical approach optimally allocates the information from the group vs the individual depending on the statistics of the data.
+Ideally, our model estimation would allow to capture individual differences and similarities.
+The hierarchical Bayesian approach used by HDDM optimally allocates the information from the group vs the individual depending on the statistics of the data.

 To illustrate this point, consider the following example: we tested 40 subjects on the above task with the easy and hard condition.
 For